Theoretical Levels of Control as a Function of Mean Temperature and Spray Efficacy in the Aerial Spraying of Tsetse Fly: Conclusions

 \section{Conclusions}

+Repeated spray cycles are scheduled at intervals two days short of the first interlarval period and continue until two sprays subsequent to the eclosion of the last, pre-spray-deposited, female pupae.
+Spray efficacy is found to come at a price due to the greater number of cycles necessitated by cooler weather.
+The greater number of cycles is a consequence of a larger ratio of puparial duration to first interlarval period at lower temperatures.
+The prospect of a more expensive spraying operation at low temperature, due to a greater, requisite number of spray cycles is, however, one which is never confronted in the real world.
+In reality, one has to strive towards the kill rates used in this work and the only way such rates can be attained is by spraying at as low a temperature as possible (Hargrove , 2009).

-Costs and physical reasons aside, this investigation determines that there is little difference between the outcomes of the conventional strategy at different temperatures.
-Given such high kill rates, it is not surprising that the primary influence on the results is the difference in time between the third last spray and the end of one puparial duration.
-The outcome is largely determined by the size of the population which were subjected to only two sprays.
-At 22$^o$C, for example, only a very small fraction of the emerging pre--spray pupae are subjected to only two sprays.
+Costs and the settling of insecticide droplets aside, this investigation determines that there is little absolute difference between the outcomes of aerial spraying at different temperatures.
+(Of course, it is the smallest of differences which may ultimately determine the viability of any founding population which survives spraying, as is evident from Hargrove , 2005).
+The relative difference in the outcomes is, however, significant and so any generalisable observations, or trends, which can be made could therefore be profoundly relevant to the success of an aerial spraying operation.

-The issue of a more expensive spraying operation at low temperature, due to a greater, required number of spray cycles needs to be considered.
-Conventional insecticidal spraying strategies are found to be more costly in the cooler weather preferred for the settling of insecticidal droplets.
-This is due to the larger ratios of puparial duration versus first interlarval period implied by lower temperatures.
-The conventional strategy consequently requires a far greater number of spray cycles at lower temperature.
-Comparison is further complicated by the fact that the same equilibrium fly population at lower temperatures implies a far greater pupal mass in the ground than at higher temperatures.

-Surviving flies (as distinct from pupae) are of no real consequence to the outcome of a spraying operation.
-It is the daughters of pre--spray--existing pupae, still in the ground at the end of spraying, which constitute the greatest threat to successful control by an aerial spraying operation and not third, or higher, generation pupae.
-Current strategies suggest that the population is marginally more vulnerable at around $16^o$C (although compliance with conventional strategy involves two more sprays than at $22^o$C).
-The flies themselves are demonstrated to be at their most vulnerable at around $22^o$C. The additional effectiveness (at both temperatures) can largely be attributed to the number of required sprays being borderline.
+The actual flies themselves (as distinct from pupae) which survive the last spray are of no real consequence to the outcome of an aerial spraying operation.
+Pupae, still in the ground at the end of spraying, are identified as the main threat to successful control by aerial spraying.
+They are predominantly the immediate descendants of pre-spray-deposited pupae, which ecloded during spraying (and not third generation, or higher, pupae).
+The constant-temperature formula for female flies ecloding from such pupae,

-Shell fisheries and other crustacean related enterprises probably need to be protected from insecticide, as do bee hives.
-A decisive emergency--response strategy to implement precautions and clean--up operations in the event of unforseen accidents (e.g. spillages and flight emergencies) needs to be formulated.